Pratt's Bottom: Transport

 Pratts Bottom, being in London, is under Transport for London remit and is served by London Buses bus services.
 Routes R5 and R10 serve the village, connecting it to Halstead, Knockholt, Cudham, Green Street Green and Orpington.
 Go-Coach also operate weekday services on route 3 providing connections to Locksbottom, Dunton Green and Sevenoaks.
 Pratt's Bottom is also within the operating area of Go-Coach's demand responsive go2 Sevenoaks service that allows passengers to order a shared bus via an app or phone number to destinations in the region including Westerham, Otford and Ightham.

-The nearest rail link to Pratts Bottom is at Knockholt station in London Borough of Bromley.
+The nearest rail link to Pratts Bottom is at Knockholt railway station in London Borough of Bromley.

 Nearby areas

 Pratts Bottom borders Chelsfield to the north and north east, Badgers Mount to the east, Halstead to the south east, Knockholt to the south and south west, Hazelwood to the west and Green Street Green to the north west.
-Number 30 Turnpike Road is divided into orpington to the West and Halstead to the East.
+Number 30 Turnpike Road is divided into Orpington to the West and Halstead to the East.